fallen-icarus/cardano-swaps/README.md

 ### Expressive Beacon Queries

 Offer based queries allow another class of queries.
-For example, arbitragers can use them find profitable swap compositions based on current market demand.
+For example, arbitragers can use them to find profitable swap compositions based on current market demand.
 Without them, the arbitragers would be required to know what trading pairs to check in advance.
 But what if there was a token that they had never heard of?
 This opportunity would be missed.
 With offer based queries, these unheard of tokens